xonq/mycotools/test/mycotools_workshop.md

 <br />

-## Reconstructing the evolution of a gene of interest
+## Reconstruct the evolution of a gene of interest
-Genes can undergo evolutionary events that are independent of what is happening to the genome at large: horizontal transfer, gene duplication, convergence, and gene loss can all lead to discordance between the species and gene evolution.
-Let's study the evolution a gene associated with nitrate assimilation in our dataset.
+Horizontal transfer, gene duplication, convergence, and gene loss all lead to discordance between the species and gene evolution.
+So to study a gene's evolution, we have to reconstruct a phylogeny of it - let's study the evolution a gene associated with nitrate assimilation in our dataset.

 First, we need to identify homologs of this gene across our database.
 We will